imacat/flask-digestauth/README.rst

 Description
 ===========

-*Flask-Digest-Auth* is an `HTTP Digest Authentication`_ implementation for Flask_ applications.
+*Flask-DigestAuth* is an `HTTP Digest Authentication`_ implementation for Flask_ applications.
 It authenticates the user for the protected views.

 HTTP Digest Authentication is specified in `RFC 2617`_.

-Refer to the full `Flask-Digest-Auth readthedocs documentation`_.
+Refer to the full `Flask-DigestAuth readthedocs documentation`_.

 Why HTTP Digest Authentication?